suleymanarslan/notebook/zen/philosophy.md

 * When we practice zazen we limit our activity to the smallest extent.
 * When you bow, you should just bow; when you sit, you should just sit; when you eat, you should just eat.
 If you do this, the universal nature is there.
 * Pleasure is not different from difficulty.
 Good is not different from bad.
 Bad is good; good is bad.
+* In activity there should be calmness, and in calmness there should be activity.
+Calmness and activity are not different.

 ## Communication